La Hague site: History

 The La Hague site was built after the Marcoule site originally for producing plutonium for military purposes.
 In 1969 the French military, having had a sufficient supply of plutonium for weapons, had no further use of the reprocessing centre.
 The factory directed its efforts toward civil operations, and with the reduction of 350 people from the plant's workforce, its military connections ended.

 This shift to civil uses was supported by Valéry Giscard d'Estaing and strengthened by the 1973 oil crisis.

 It was understood that the facility would be used to reprocess the uranium sold to Taiwan in the 1980s and a number of politicians and experts from Taiwan listed the La Hague site in the course of securing the deal.
 France later reneged on the agreement and the nuclear material sold to Taiwan remains unreprocessed and is stored in temporary cooling ponds.

 On 5 October 2002, an INES Level 1 incident occurred at La Hague.
 A sub-contractor working at the plant suffered skin contamination while rinsing equipment in the plutonium purification workshop.

 In 2013, a national decree acts the end of operations and dismantling of the oldest UP2 400 plant.
 The dismantling operations are managed by Orano DS (formerly STMI).

-In 2024, the "Aval du Furur" (Downstream of the Future) program was announced, a plan to build several new nuclear processing facilities in France by 2040-2050, including two new plants in La Hague: "UP4" and "Melox 2".
+In 2024, the "Aval du Futur" (Downstream of the Future) program was announced, a plan to build several new nuclear processing facilities in France by 2040–2050, including two new plants in La Hague: "UP4" and "Melox 2".
 UP4 will follow the blueprint of the currently operating UP3 at La Hague, and Melox 2 will follow the blueprint of Melox at the Marcoule Nuclear Site.
 Both facilities will be built next to each others, therefore allowing the direct flow of plutonium between them to produce MOX fuel, rather than the current inter-regional transfers.

 Controversy surrounding radioactive releases

 Greenpeace has been campaigning since 1997 for the shutdown of the site, which they claim dumps "one million litres of liquid radioactive waste per day" into the ocean; "the equivalent of 50 nuclear waste barrels", claiming the radiation affects local beaches, although official figures are to the contrary.

 Greenpeace have protested by creating roadblocks and chaining themselves to vehicles transporting materials to and from the site.
-However the leader of Greenpeace France, Yannick Rousselet, has since stated that they have ceased attempting to criticize the reprocessing plant on technical grounds, COGEMA having succeeded at performing the process without serious spills that have been frequent at other such facilities around the world.
+However the leader of Greenpeace France, Yannick Rousselet, has since stated that they have ceased attempting to criticize the reprocessing plant on technical challenge grounds, COGEMA having succeeded at performing the process without serious spills that have been frequent at other such facilities around the world.
 In the past, the antinuclear movement argued that COGEMA would not succeed with reprocessing.
 Eric Blanc, deputy director of the processing plant, says that although the plant does intentionally release radioactive material, the annual dose in the vicinity of the facility is less than 20 microsieverts per year, which is equivalent to the dose of cosmic radiation received during a single transatlantic flight, and therefore within regulation.
 The AREVA NC website emphasizes that they are committed to keeping the dose below 30 microsieverts per year.